 Bar none, securing consumer credit card data is essential to doing business in 2017.
 And the information security industry is meeting the demand.
-But as security solutions evolve in scope and scale, it's important to understand the various components so you're confident (and educated) in how to properly secure your customer data.
+But as security solutions evolve in scope and scale, it’s important to understand the various components so you’re confident (and educated) in properly securing your customer data.

 One of the elements of it compliance and security is an SSL (secure sockets layer) certificate, which provides data protection via a secured connection for credit card data as it travels across an open or public network.
 SSL technology secures credit card transactions, data transfers and logins over the Internet by establishing an encrypted link between web servers and browsers.
 And business owners should certainly obtain an SSL certificate – but that is only one piece of the information security pie.

 The PCI (Payment Card Industry) Data Security Standards includes 12 requirements – one of which is transmission encryption through an SSL certificate.

 Let’s be clear.
 SSL is part of compliance.
 It is not compliance.

 A business is not PCI compliant unless it meets all 12 requirements.
 Those requirements are made up of over 300 system-specific system requirement tests covering a broader range of security goals beyond just information transmission across the Internet.
 The 12 requirement sections are divided into the following 6 compliance objectives: